Reizka/elderly-ui/README.md

 ## Credits

-Svelte-Firebase has been created by [Jorge Alvarez](https://www.alvareznavarro.es).
+Based on Svelte-Firebase has been created by [Jorge Alvarez](https://www.alvareznavarro.es).

 ## License